In this article

 Simplify expense tracking and cash management with Ramp

-No matter the accounting method you choose for your business, we can help.
-Ramp makes it easy to keep track of your business expenses, giving you clear insight into your finances and more control over cash management.
+Whether you choose cash or accrual accounting, we can help.
+Ramp makes it easy to keep track of your business expenses and streamline your financial reporting.
 You'll know exactly how much money your business earns and how much goes out.
-Empowered with this information, you can choose the best accounting method (cash or accrual) for your business requirements, both today and in the future.

 Try Ramp for free